Thaddeus Harlan Stanton: Regular Army

 In spite of serving in the Paymaster Department, Stanton acted as representative of General Sheridan, the Commanding General of the Military Division of the Missouri, in the field during the Big Horn Expedition 1876, serving as Chief of Scouts, and also, on General Crook's behest, as a reporter for the New-York Tribune.
 He received a brevet promotion for gallantry at the Battle of Powder River, and later commanded the citizens who joined Crook, but did not thereafter serve at the frontier.

+In 1895, Stanton was appointed Paymaster-General of the United States Army, succeeding William Smith.
+He served until retiring in 1899 and was succeeded by Asa B. Carey.

 Death

 Thaddeus Harlan Stanton died in Omaha on January 23, 1900, and was buried in Arlington National Cemetery.